smaremanda/add-in-docs/overview/platform-overview.md

 ### Creating an Office Add-in with Visual Studio

 The most powerful way to build an Office Add-in is to use the  **Add-in for Office** project template in Visual Studio.
 Visual Studio creates a complete solution that contains all of the files that you need to begin testing your add-in in Office immediately.
 Visual Studio provides a full range of features to make it easy for you to develop and test Office Add-ins.
-To learn more, see[Create and debug Office Add-ins in Visual Studio](../essentials/create-and-debug-office-add-ins-in-visual-studio.md).
+To learn more, see [Create and debug Office Add-ins in Visual Studio](../essentials/create-and-debug-office-add-ins-in-visual-studio.md).
 To get started developing right away, see this topic:

 - [Create a task pane or content add-in with Visual Studio](../essentials/create-a-task-pane-or-content-add-in-with-visual-studio.md)